 ICS can also help you set up a low cost WHS/ Occupational Health & Safety Management System that will meet all the minimum OHS legislation and Worksafe requirements on a low cost, low fuss manner.

-What does it mean for my business?
+What’s the latest on WHS Harmonisation and what does it mean for my business?

 Arguably, Victoria has always had some of the most rigorous OHS legislation in Australia under the Victorian OHS Act.
 The Victorian Government has stated that is has chosen NOT to adopt the National WHS harmonization laws, as the costs would outweigh the benefits.

 As a result, for the foreseeable future, Victoria will continue to require all business to be compliant to the Occupational Health and Safety Act 2004.

 If your business trades interstate or between states, it is important to understand the WHS and OHS legislation that will apply to any personnel operating between states.